 It is easy to make the mental leap that Indonesia is “more Muslim” than its sibling Malaysia is.
 But if that is the case, why are Koranic prayers read at before Football matches in Malaysia and not in Indonesia?
 The answer perhaps lies in the path to independence of both modern nation states.

-The British shipped their ancestors into their Southeast Asian territories in the 19th century to satisfy an enormous thirst for low-skilled labour.
-The land we now call Malaysia has therefore been heavily diverse for a solid two hundred years.
-However, many “Bumiputera” ethnic Malays regarded their Chinese and Indian compatriots as mere guest workers on the Malay Peninsula, as this was how their presence was justified to them by the British at the time.
-Upon granting independence to the “Malayan Federation” as it was originally called, the British therefore undertook a social engineering project that constitutionally prioritised the rights of the ethnic Malays as a quick-fix solution to peace in this new nation.
+The British facilitated the migration of their ancestors from Canton and Kerala into their Southeast Asian territories in the 19th century in order to satisfy an enormous thirst for low-skilled labour.
+The land we now call Malaysia has been heavily diverse for a solid two hundred years.
+However, many ethnic Malays regarded their Chinese and Indian compatriots as mere guest workers on the Malay Peninsula, as did the British at the time.
+Upon granting independence to the “Malayan Federation” as it was originally known, the British undertook a social engineering project that constitutionally prioritised the rights of the ethnic Malays above those of the Chinese-Malaysians and Indian-Malaysians as a quick-fix solution to peace in this new federation.

-In spite of this, in 1963 the Malay Bumiputeras collectively saw themselves as the lower class, often resenting what they perceived to be the greater access to capital of the Chinese merchant middle class.
-Thus, they had no qualms whatsoever inheriting greater political control in the Malaysian Federation from the British.
+In spite of this, in 1963 the Malay “Bumiputeras” collectively saw themselves as the lower class, often resenting what they perceived to be the greater access to capital of the Chinese merchant middle class.
+Thus, they had no qualms whatsoever occupying greater political control in the Malaysian Federation from the British.
 The complicated relationship between Malaysia’s leading ethnic groups tarnishes domestic politics to this day.
-The United Malay National Organisation (UMNO) has dominated the political arena for decades, and the de facto faith of the Malays has dominated religious practice in the young federation in a similar way.
+The United Malay National Organisation (UMNO) has led the political arena for decades, and the de facto faith of the Malays has dominated religious practice in the young federation.
 While practice of other religions is reluctantly permitted, Islam is Malaysia’s official state religion, no questions asked.

 It is possible to drink alcohol in Malaysia.
 You can gamble if you like.
-One can purchase and use contraceptives, with discretion.
-But Islamic doctrine influences many aspects of everyday life in Malaysia, including professional Football matches, where a Koranic prayer is read before every single game.
+One can purchase and use contraceptives, albeit with discretion (sodomy is illegal, if it is of any interest to you).
+But Islamic doctrine influences many aspects of everyday life in Malaysia, including professional Football matches where a Koranic prayer is read before every single game.

 The curious thing about Indonesia is how young it is as a concept.
-The name is first believed to have been coined in 1853 by British navigator George Windsor Earl (originally as “Indunesia”) who tried to apply a single label to the 17,000 islands that comprise the nation we know and love today.
-Somewhat appropriately, the country’s motto is “Unity in Diversity”, given that Indonesia’s size is perhaps only outdone by its diversity.
-From the fanatically pious peoples of Banda Aceh in the far west to the inhabitants of Papua’s steamy jungles in the far east, the vast range of languages, traditions and ethnicities peppered across this young republic is often a cause for celebration for the extroverted young traveller- but a cause for headaches for governments in Java.
+The name is first believed to have been coined in 1853 by British navigator George Windsor Earl (originally as “Indunesia”) who tried to apply a single label to the 17,000 islands that comprise the country we know and love today.
+Given that Indonesia’s size is perhaps only outdone by its diversity, the country’s motto is appropriately “Unity in Diversity”.
+From the fanatically pious peoples of Banda Aceh in the far west to the inhabitants of Papua’s steamy jungles in Indonesia’s far east, the vast range of languages, traditions and ethnicities peppered across this young republic is often a cause for celebration for the extroverted young traveller- but a frequent cause for headaches for governments in Java.

-Born in 1901 in Sumatra but a fierce Indonesian nationalist, President Sukarno remains a very popular figure in Indonesia today.
-The face of the man who spearheaded the Indonesian fight against Dutch rule can be seen on bank notes, in shop windows, on printed t-shirts and on works of graffiti.
-While his bullish and uncompromising negotiating style did not help make international allies, his tangible charisma made him an idol in Indonesia, though perhaps this has more to do with the relative successes of his administration’s domestic policy and less to do with sheer force of character.
+Born in Sumatra in 1901, the former President Sukarno remains a very popular figure in Indonesia today.
+The face of the man who spearheaded Indonesia’s fight against Dutch rule can be seen on bank notes, in shop windows, on printed t-shirts and on works of graffiti.
+While his bullish and uncompromising negotiating style did not help make international allies, his tangible charisma and sheer force of character made him an idol in Indonesia.

-The Sukarno administration deliberately and pragmatically chose to use Jakarta as the seat of governance in post-independence Indonesia, thanks to the city’s advanced infrastructure and to Java’s central location in the archipelago.
-Java, the most populated island in the world, has developed something of a cultural monopoly within Indonesia.
-Residents of Timor, Sulawesi, Bali, Papua, Flores and Ambon for example are far more familiar with Javanese customs and traditions via the media than the Javanese are with the native culture of these islands respectively.
+The Sukarno administration deliberately chose to use Jakarta as the seat of governance in independent Indonesia thanks to the city’s advanced infrastructure and to Java’s central location in the archipelago.
+Java, the most populated island in the world, has developed something of a cultural monopoly within the country.
+Residents of Timor, Sulawesi, Bali, Papua, Flores and Ambon for example are far more familiar with Javanese customs and traditions via the national media than the Javanese are with the native culture of these islands respectively.
 It can often therefore feel to residents of lesser populated but no-less valuable islands of the Republic that the “Javanese ways” are imposed on them by government in Java that only cares about Java.
 Many would argue that the Dutch empire was simply replaced by a Javanese empire.

-The Sukarno administration recognised that they had to play a clever balancing game, holding onto the reins while satisfying its far-flung subjects enough to convince them Indonesian nationality was worth having.
-A dialect of Malay, the archipelago’s ancient lingua-franca, was elected as the official “Bahasa Indonesia” national language instead of the grammatically complex Javanese.
-And the “Pancasila”, the five core principles around which the Indonesian constitution was written, explicitly grants religious freedom.
+The Sukarno administration recognised that they had to play a clever balancing act; holding onto the reins while satisfying its far-flung subjects enough to convince them Indonesian nationality was worth having.
+A dialect of Malay (the archipelago’s ancient lingua-franca) was elected as the official “Bahasa Indonesia” national language instead of the grammatically complex Javanese.
+And the “Pancasila” (the five core principles around which the Indonesian constitution was written) explicitly grants religious freedom.
 If those darn pesky Papuans were going to be discouraged from fighting for their own independence, Islam, the religion synonymous with Java, could not be forced upon them.